Southwestern myotis

 The southwestern myotis (Myotis auriculus) is a species of vesper bat.
-It is found in Guatemala, Mexico, and in Arizona and New Mexico in the United States.
+It is found in Guatemala, Mexico, and the United States (Arizona and New Mexico).

 Taxonomy

 The southwestern myotis is a member of the order Chiroptera and the family Vespertilionidae.
 Discovered in 1955 by Baker and Stains, it was originally believed to be a member of the species Myotis evotis.
 Both bats live in the same region and occupy similar niches.
 Later that same year Hoffmeister and Krutzsch identified the mysterious bat as M. evotis Apache, a new subspecies.
 M. e.
 Apache was changed to M. e. auriculus in 1959 by Hall and Kelson.
 In 1960 it was determined that the southwestern myotis was, in fact, not a member of M. evotis but a member of M. keenii.
 This determination was made by a scientist named Findley.
 It wasn't until 1969 that M. auriculus was recognized as an independent species by scientists Genoways and Jones.
 M. auriculus and M. evotis exhibit different jaw shapes.
 Particularly in regions where both bats are present.
 M. auriculus has a larger and weaker jaw than M. evotis.
 M. auriculus also has a much larger skull than M. evotis.